alexandersundstrom/fruktkorg-app/README.md

 * Install NPM
 * Run `npm install` under the web module

-One of the plugins installed by npm is [Prettier](https://prettier.io/).
+This will install [Prettier](https://prettier.io/).
 It's used for formatting js and scss files.
 Many IDEs, like IntelliJ also has a plugin that can be used for formatting together with *Prettier*.

-It's optional to install, but it's strongly recommended so that formatting is treated the same by all.
-This will be added as an additional prepush hook, so that the IDE specific ide plugin won't be needed.
+There is also a `post-commit` and `pre-commit` hook added.
+Install those and *Prettier* will executed when commiting.

+Npm also installs [JSDoc 3](https://www.npmjs.com/package/jsdoc).
+This created html views for javascript documentation.
+The output folder is `out`.
+It's created once you run `npm run dev` or `npm run jsdoc`.

 ### Run
 * `npm run dev` and open [localhost:8080](http://localhost:8080)